Charleston Bakery Deli Summerville Catering Wedding Cake

 This winter we'll have on average four soup choices to choose from.
 Have them in the store or by the quart in our Grab & Go section.
 Some of these soups will include: Grilled Corn & Squash, Chicken & Wild Rice, Roasted Tomato, Crab & Corn Chowder, Sausage & Shrimp Gumbo.

-Stop In Today & Warm Up With One of These Amazing Soups.
+Stop In Today And Try One of These Amazing Soups.
 You'll Thank Us!

 Eating Never Tasted So Good.